Comparative and Molecular Biosciences PhD program

 Meet the Comparative and Molecular Biosciences graduate students

 PhD students in CMB are engaged in research in a variety of areas in biomedical sciences at the intersection of animal and human health.
 Our students study infectious and zoonotic diseases, genetics and genomics, molecular mechanisms of health and disease, virology and bacteriology, among other areas of research.
+Click below to learn more about the CMB students.

 Meet the Comparative and Molecular Biosciences faculty